-This course explores the integration of advanced knowledge of basic sciences and research evidence on sport and exercise therapy, as well as therapeutic skills into clinical practice in sports.
-It critically analyses and assesses research related to sports injuries, as well as current evidence, anatomical, pathological and biomechanical concepts and how they are integrated into the assessment and treatment of athletes with Neuromuskuloskeletal conditions.
-The course further focuses on specific manual and rehabilitation skills effectively to assess and treat a patient with dysfunction of the lumbar, cervical or thoracic spine, shoulder, knee or hip joint or any other soft tissue or orthopaedic conditions.
+This course covers the integration of advanced knowledge of basic science and research evidence on neuromusculoskeletal physiotherapy, and therapeutic skills, into clinical practice.
+The course includes research related to neuromusculoskeletal therapy, as well as current evidence on anatomical, pathological and biomechanical concepts and how these concepts are integrated into the assessment and treatment of patients with neuromusculoskeletal conditions.
+The course further focuses on specific manual and rehabilitation skills to effectively assess and treat a patient with dysfunction of the lumbar and SIJ area.

-Course Description: Neuromusculoskeletal Physiotherapy
+Course Description: Advanced Neuromusculoskeletal Physiotherapy of the Upper Quarter